kreatorland/Neur-Sample/CONTRIBUTING.md

 # Contributing

 We love your input!
-We want to make contributing to Neur as easy and transparent as possible, whether it's:
+We want to make contributing to Numble as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code